uribe-convers/Fungi_ToL/PyPHLAWD_Protocol.md

 ## Building a database

+**For an automated way to do all this, read the last paragraph of this section**

 The first step is to build a database for the clade or species you are interested in.
 However, to be able to do this you'll need the NCBI data first.
 To download and create the NCBI database check PyPHLAWD's page [here](https://github.com/FePhyFoFum/PyPHLAWD) and then come back to _this_ tutorial.

 With your NCBI database ready, type the following: `python ~/apps/PyPHLAWD/src/setup_clade.py Clade_of_Interest GenBank_Database Location_to_Build`